rsr-at-mindtwin/wisdom/README.md

 25. There's nothing magical about situational awareness.
 Awareness of where you are at can be neutral, positive or negative.
 [10]
 26. Everything you see in the media is trying to sell you something.
 27. When the good people go, *go with them*.
 [12]
-28. Once people realize they are doomed - that is, their situation is such that they perceive they will be in a bad position no matter what they do - they also realize that authorities can no longer punish them and they become very dangerous.
+28. Once people realize they are doomed - that is, their situation is such that they perceive they will be in a bad position no matter what they do - they also realize that authorities have limited ability to punish them and become very dangerous.
 [14]
 29. Most internal political structures exist to preserve status quo for insiders.
 Trying to do something big by navigating that map will almost never work.
 [15]
 30. No matter what, the previous administration is assigned the blame.
 [16]
 31. Situations where you are going to be someone's learning experience will almost never have a positive outcome.
 [17]